The Afterlife of Slavery

 To speak of “life” in the universal language of the West, is to speak of that which Blackness is cast out of.
 Black is synonymous with nonbeing, it is placed so close to death that the line between them dissolves.

 The sociologist Orlando Patterson called this condition “social death.”
-In his 1982 book “slavery and social death” he argues that enslavement did not only strip away freedom but also removed enslaved people from the realm of kinship, belonging, and recognition.
+In his 1982 book “slavery and social death” he argues that enslavement removed people from the realm of belonging and recognition.

 Enslaved people were rendered socially dead, denied the ties that mark life as meaningful.
-Wilderson radicalises this idea by extending it: for him, emancipation did not end social death, made it a permanent condition of Black existence in the modern world.
+For Wilderson, emancipation did not end social death, it made it a permanent condition of Black existence in the modern world.

-Saidiya Hartman’s notion of the “afterlife of slavery” complicates this further.
-For Hartman, the end of slavery did not mark the end of its logics.
-Instead, it began a new phase in which the structures of racial domination—dispossession, violence, premature death—continued under different guises.
+Saidiya Hartman says that the end of slavery did not mark the end of its logics.
+Instead, it began a new phase in which the structures of racial domination (dispossession, violence, premature death) continued under different guises, what she calls the ‘afterlife of slavery’.

 The plantation lives on in the prison, the auction block in the labour market, the spectacle of Black suffering in the circulation of images of police killings.
 Hartman shows how the hold of slavery persists in everyday life, shaping health, education, and freedom itself.
 In this sense, Blackness inhabits not only the condition of social death, but also its endless repetition across time.